 Digitalisation of a business process

 Change at this level often requires a redesigned business model, which in turn can bring wide-spread upheaval.
-Any digital transformation programme will need to consider cost/benefit ratio alongside the practicalities of implementation, impact of changing and new markets and the evolving regulatory landscape.
+Any digital transformation programme will need to consider the cost: benefit ratio alongside the practicalities of implementation, the impact of change and entering new markets and the evolving regulatory landscape.
 What’s more, employees need to be informed, consulted and engaged.

 So it’s crucial to have an expertly robust and pragmatic legal approach from the start.
 The right legal advice will allow your organisation to assess the legal and regulatory impacts of the new digital technologies and to adapt appropriately.
 Which is even more critical when the technology or its application are completely new; or where regulators haven’t kept pace.

 Our in-depth expertise and specialism in advising on digital transformation projects mean the analysis we give is clear and informed.
 With our assistance, clients are well placed to identify, grade and mitigate legal risks across multiple territories worldwide, whether they relate to workforce impacts, risks of regulatory challenge, consumer liability, emerging competition or other issues.
 We also regularly assist in negotiating the best deals with technology partners and implementing terms, policies and the practices needed to optimise a business’s position as it reforms, adapts and grows.